waifu-core/waifu-core/doc/fuzzing.md

 In this case the fuzzer managed to create a `block` message which when passed to `ProcessMessage(...)` increased coverage.

-It is possible to specify `bitnetd` arguments to the `fuzz` executable.
+It is possible to specify `waifud` arguments to the `fuzz` executable.
 Depending on the test, they may be ignored or consumed and alter the behavior of the test.
 Just make sure to use double-dash to distinguish them from the fuzzer's own arguments: